grisendo/drupal-entity_bundle_redirect/README.txt

 Another useful case, is when you desire to redirect Taxonomy term page to an existing View page, with a given exposed filter selected ($_GET parameter).

-The configurable redirections are compatible with tokens.
+The configurable redirections are compatible with tokens, and exportable via features.

 A 'entity_bundle_redirect_alter' hook is available, so you can modify the redirection "on the fly" for each entity.